-Name: Employee number:

-Address: Date of birth:

-Telephone numbers - Home: Work:

-Postal Code: Supervisor:

-Employee's Consent for the Release of Medical Information to the Railway Company

-I, the undersigned, acknowledge that I occupy a Safety Critical Position and I will report any medical condition that may constitute a threat to safe railway operations.
-I declare that the information that I have provided or will be providing to the physician completing this report is truthful and complete.
-I consent for the physician performing this periodic medical assessment to release to, and discuss information contained in this report with, the Office of the Chief Medical Officer.
-I also consent for representatives from the Office of the Chief Medical Officer to discuss any details of this assessment with my physician.
-I understand that this information will be reviewed for the purpose of making a fitness to work determination.
-This consent is valid for six months from the date of signature.
+Telephone numbers - Home: Work: Postal Code: Supervisor: Employee's Consent for the Rele ase of Medical Information to the Railway Cor npany condition that may constitute a thre provided or will be providing to the the physician performing this period contained in this report with, the Offrom the Office of the Chief Medical understand that this information will at I occupy a Safety Critical Position and I will rep at to safe railway operations.
+I declare that the in physician completing this report is truthful and co- dic medical assessment to release to, and discuss fice of the Chief Medical Officer.
+I also consent for I Officer to discuss any details of this assessment I be reviewed for the purpose of making a fitness of for six months from the date of signature. nformation that I have mplete.
+I consent for s information or representatives t with my physician.
+I Current Position Signature of Employee Date PLEASE WRITE LEGIBLY FOR ASSISTANCE REGARDING ANY COMPONENT OF THIS REPORT, CALL 1 -XXX-XXX-XXXX

-Current Position

-Signature of Employee

-PLEASE WRITE LEGIBLY FOR ASSISTANCE REGARDING ANY COMPONENT OF THIS REPORT, CALL 1-XXX-XXX-XXXX
+Name:

+Address: